oscillatingneutrino/Creditworthiness-Analysis/README.md

 ### Defining Creditworthiness
 Although individually useful, the above metrics can only determine an individual's credit worthiness when assessed as components of a larger sum.
-Doing justice to each of these metrics, the following conditions were used in order to determine whether or not an individual is creditworthy:
+Doing justice to each of these metrics, the following conditions were used to assess the quality of each business:

 | Metric | Condition | Condition | Condition | Condition | Condition |
 |---|---|---|---|---|---|